git-clover/IL.00.K1SL/dual-heater/README.md

 It supports the stock thermistor, and you can use the Tz2.0 hotend heater, or an X1C's.<br>
 ## IT DOUBLES POWER CONSUMPTION
 Dual nozzle heater means it will double your hotend power.<br>
-While some report that it handles 115 W of power with the CHC Pro, **BUY TWO 48 W HEATERS FIRST.**
+**BUY TWO 48 W HEATERS FIRST.** While some report that it handles 115 W of power with the CHC Pro, some boards may not.
 ## STOCK CONNECTORS CANNOT HANDLE MORE THAN 80 W
 The stock connector is JST-XH(2.54 mm), only capable up to 3 A.<br>
 Solder a 2-pin screw terminal with 2.54 mm pitch.